balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 ============================

 Now let us implement the different features we have already imported.
 Open the file ``setups/features.py`` and add the basic code.
 Secure that you inherit from the parent classes of the scenario level.
-With inheritance balder secures that a feature belongs to another.
+With inheritance Balder secures that a feature belongs to another.
 We also add the abstract methods, we have defined earlier that are filled with an ``NotImplementedError``.
 We will provide the full implementation of our methods there later: